-1. Reporting entity:
+1. Reporting entity

-Computer Age Management Services Limited ("CAMS" - also called here as "The company") is India's largest Mutual Fund Transfer Agency serving over 65% of assets of the Indian mutual fund industry.
-As an integral part of the India's Financial infrastructure, CAMS has built a reputation as a Transfer Agency to the Asset Management Industry of India and technology enabled service solutions partner to Private Equity Funds, Banks, Non-Banking Finance Companies.
+Computer Age Management Services Limited ('CAMS' or 'Company') is India's largest Mutual Fund Transfer Agency serving over 69% of assets of the Indian mutual fund industry.
+As an integral part of the India's financial infrastructure, CAMS has built a reputation as a Transfer Agency to the Asset Management Industry of India and technology enabled service solutions partner to Private Equity Funds, Banks, Non-Banking Finance Companies.

-The Company has been converted as Public limited company with effect from 27th September 2019 and its Corporate identity Number is U65910TN1988PLC015757 issued by Registrar of companies, Chennai, Tamil Nadu.
+The Company has been converted as Public limited Company with effect from 27th September 2019 and its Corporate identity Number is U65910TN1988PLC015757 issued by Registrar of companies, Chennai, Tamil Nadu.
 CAMS have three major shareholders - NSE Investments Limited a subsidiary of National Stock Exchange, Great Terrain Investment Ltd and HDFC Group.
-CAMS together with its subsidiaries are herein after referred to as "Group".
+CAMS together with its subsidiaries are herein after referred to as 'Group'.
+The Company has also filed Draft Red Herring Prospectus (DRHP) with SEBI on 09th January 2020 and has obtained the final observations from Securities Exchange Board of India (SEBI) on 17th July 2020.